elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 1. Locate the source index by fetching aliases (including `.kibana` for versions prior to v7.10.0) `GET '/_alias/.kibana_current,.kibana_7.10.0,.kibana'`.
 The source index is the index the `.kibana_current` alias points to, or if it doesn’t exist, the index the `.kibana` alias points to.
 2. If `.kibana_current` and `.kibana_7.10.0` both exists and are pointing to the same index this version's migration has already been completed.
    1. Because the same version can have plugins enabled at any point in time, perform the mappings update in step (6).
+   3. Skip to step (9) to start serving traffic.
+3. Fail the migration if:
+   1. `.kibana_current` is pointing to an index that belongs to a later version of Kibana .e.g. `.kibana_7.12.0_001`
-   2. If the target index contains any documents with an outdated migrationVersion number, log an error explaining that a re-migration is required and mark the saved object type these documents belong to as unavailable.
+   2. The source index contains documents that belong to an unknown Saved Object type (from a disabled plugin).
+Log an error explaining that the plugin that created these documents needs to be enabled again or that these objects should be deleted.
 See section (4.2.1.4).
-   3. Skip to step (9) to start serving traffic.
-3. If `.kibana_current` is pointing to an index that belongs to a later version of Kibana .e.g. `.kibana_7.12.0_001` fail the migration.
 4. Mark the source index as read-only and wait for all in-flight operations to drain (requires new functionality in Elasticsearch).
 This prevents any further writes from outdated nodes.
 Assuming this API is similar to the existing `/<index>/_close` API, we expect to receive `"acknowledged" : true` and `"shards_acknowledged" : true`.
 If all shards don’t acknowledge within the timeout, retry the operation until it succeeds.
 5. Clone the source index into a new target index which has writes enabled.
 All nodes on the same version will use the same fixed index name e.g. `.kibana_7.10.0_001`.
 The `001` postfix can be changed with the configuration option i.e. `migrations.target_index_postfix: '002'`
    1. `POST /.kibana_n/_clone/.kibana_7.10.0_001?wait_for_active_shards=all {"settings": {"index.blocks.write": true}}`.
 Ignore errors if the clone already exists.